-Challenges can be viewed and managed in the Challenge Dashboard.
+Once evidence is submitted by the public, the Broadband Office and Nonprofit Passthrough organization will be notified daily via email directing them to review submissions in their dashboard.
 From the dashboard, Broadband Offices or their designees can examine the provided evidence and accept or reject it based on their guidelines of the BEAD Challenge Process.
-Local Government / Non-Profit.
+Different eligible challengers (Broadband Providers, NonProfits, Local or Tribal Governments) have specific dashboards to allow them to participate fully in the challenge process.